narwhalacademy/zebra-crossing/README.md

 - The Coalition Against Stalkerware links to hotlines and organizations in 13 countries on [their resources page](https://stopstalkerware.org/resources/).
 - The [Cyber Civil Rights Initiative has a crisis helpline](https://www.cybercivilrights.org/contact-us/) for victims of nonconsensual pornography or other forms of online abuse.
-- Freemuse offers [artist assistance](https://freemuse.org/artist-assistance/) to artists at risk of threats, attacks, imprisonments, or exile.
+- Freemuse offers [assistance to artists](https://freemuse.org/artist-assistance/) at risk of threats, attacks, imprisonments, or exile.

 If someone else has taken control of your accounts: